runtimeverification/iele-semantics/iele.md

 Memory Consumption
 ------------------

+The current choices in IELE are similar to those for EVM:

+* each contract has a default amount of memory within which to execute;
+* memory over the limit incurs a quadratic allocation cost
+* memory is charged only at allocation time

+However, IELE allows registers and memory cells to refer to these arbitrarily large numbers.
+Moreover, the amount of memory/storage required for representing the value of a register or memory/storage cell, instead of being fixed at 256 bits, now varies during its usage.
+This was previously only considered for permanent storage (resetting a stored value to 0 would generate a refund).

 Memory consumed is tracked to determine the appropriate amount of gas to charge for each operation.
-In the yellowpaper, each opcode is defined to consume zero gas unless specified otherwise next to the semantics of the opcode (appendix H).
+As noted above, unlike EVM, the amount of used memory in IELE can decrease when memory cells are deallocated or resized.

--   `#memory` computes the new memory size given the old size and next operator (with its arguments).
+-   `#memory` computes the memory variation given the next operator (with its arguments).
--   `#memoryUsageUpdate` is the function `M` in appendix H of the yellowpaper which helps track the memory used.
+-   `#registerDelta` computes the memory variation introduced by resizing the return register to fit the value computed by the next operator.

+Note that the values returned by the above functions could be negative.

 ```{.k .uiuck .rvk}
     syntax InternalOp ::= "#memory" "[" Instruction "]"